Household garbage collection is conducted weekly.

 - Household garbage

-- Cardboard boxes - please break down boxes and place inside rollcart – these can also be recycled
+- Cardboard boxes - please break down boxes and place them inside a roll cart – these can also be recycled

 Residential Medical Waste Disposal